Skip to content

 3 Historic Huntington Park Spots

 Huntington Park (or “HP” as those of who grew up there call it) is my hometown.
-Growing up, I’ve covered one building in a previous video (on the Chili Bowl Restaurant chain), but wanted to return and highlight a few more historic spots around HP.
+I’ve covered one building in a previous video (on the Chili Bowl Restaurant chain), but wanted to return and highlight a few more historic spots around HP.

 Our 1st stop is the Lane-Wells Co. headquarters at the corner of Soto and 57th Streets.
 As a kid, the building always fascinated me with its unique architecture.
 It was unlike anything I had ever seen.
 Once I started digging into the history of the building, I found out that Lane-Wells Co. was a key player in the California oil industry and innovated a tool that changed the oil industry worldwide.